 Common Misconceptions About HUD Home Improvement Grants

-Myth: Only low-income families can apply.
+Myth: Only families with low incomes are eligible to apply.

 Conclusion: Take the First Step Toward Home Improvement